Alternative to Long-Term Warfarin Use

 - Ischemic heart disease

-If you’ve been told you need to take blood thinning medication because you’re at increased risk of stroke from atrial fibrillation, the WATCHMAN™ Implant could be right for you.
+If you’ve been told you need to take blood thinning medication because you’re at increased risk of stroke from atrial fibrillation, the WATCHMAN FLX Implant could be right for you.
 The WATCHMAN Implant is a one-time procedure that may allow you to stop taking blood thinners after 45 days.

-The Structural Heart Clinic at Manatee Memorial Hospital is dedicated to patients with aortic stenosis and stroke and bleeding risks associated with atrial fibrillation.
-The clinic is part of our Heart and Vascular Center and is located across the street from the hospital at 300 Riverside Drive East, Suite 1350.
-Patients will receive personalized evaluation from a team healthcare professionals.
+The Structural Heart Program at Manatee Memorial Hospital is dedicated to patients with aortic stenosis and stroke and bleeding risks associated with atrial fibrillation.
+The program is part of our Heart and Vascular Center and is located at the hospital.
+Patients will receive a personalized evaluation from a team of healthcare professionals.